 Two Reasons Viewers May Want to Stick with Netflix VR

 Not usually a company to rest on their laurels, Netflix announced earlier this year that they were getting into the gaming cloud streaming service.
 Not on a huge scale like Sony, Microsoft, or Google but more to cater to a casual market.
-Gaming experiences more akin to mobile games were promised, and even though not very appealing to most, this could be the start of something huge.
-As mentioned, Netflix has such a huge established customer base that any venture in new territory helps bring things into the mainstream.
+Gaming experiences more akin to mobile games were promised and even though not very appealing to most, this could be the start of something huge.
+As mentioned, Netflix has such a huge established customer base that any venture into new territory helps bring things into the mainstream.
 Netflix’s willingness to jump into gaming proves that they are ever-evolving and adapt to their customer’s needs.
-The most exciting part of all this is VR.
+The most exciting part of all this is VR though.

-Netflix quietly released a VR game on App Lab called Eden Unearthed.
-This VR title ties nicely into Netflix’s anime tv series of the same name.
+Netflix quietly released a VR game several months ago on App Lab called Eden Unearthed.
+This VR title ties nicely into Netflix’s anime TV series of the same name.
 This effort to create VR content that supports their streaming media content is both clever and exciting.
 The game itself is short but extremely well-polished and intuitive to play.
 Getting to drive around exploring this strange future land inhabited solely by robots is joyous to play.
-The look and feel reminds me of a Studio Ghibli fairy tale with gorgeous visuals and overall, it’s a great source of fun and enjoyment.
-Also, and probably most importantly, the game is completely free to play, so it can be experienced by anyone who owns an Oculus headset.
+The look and feel remind me of a Studio Ghibli fairy tale with gorgeous visuals, and overall it’s a great source of fun and enjoyment.
+Also and probably most importantly, the game is completely free to play, so it can be experienced by anyone who owns an Oculus headset.

-So, what next?
-Well, it still definitely feels like Netflix is only dipping their toes into the virtual reality world.
-Like most companies they chase the almighty dollar so if consumer’s really want Vr, they’ll oblige.
-After all, to fix the VR streaming experience all they really need to do is up the bandwidth and apply a few software updates to increase the resolution and improve the overall experience.
+So what next?
+Well, it still feels like Netflix is only dipping its toes into the virtual reality world.
+Like most companies, they chase the almighty dollar so if the consumers want VR, they’ll oblige.
+After all, to fix the VR streaming experience all they need to do is up the bandwidth and apply a few software updates to increase the resolution and improve the overall experience.

 Add to that, the potential for their ventures in gaming to become successful.
-If the average consumer shows interest, their gaming platform might grow and perhaps they’ll add more VR titles that we can play directly on the Netflix platform.
+If the average consumer shows interest, their gaming platform might grow, and perhaps they’ll add more VR titles that we can play directly on the Netflix platform.
 Just imagine almost 210 million customers who have access to exclusive Netflix VR titles just by having a Netflix subscription.
 No extra charges or hidden costs.
 Just quality VR titles at your fingertips.
 All you need is your headset and your subscription and you’re off to the races.
-Not only could this be a really cool way to game in the future, but it would almost certainly pull VR into the mainstream.
-So come on Netflix … we’re all ready and waiting.
+Not only could this be a cool way to game in the future, but it would almost certainly pull VR into the mainstream.
+So come on Netflix, we’re all ready and waiting.